Novy God

-Novy God or Noviy God (Новый Год) is a New Year celebration observed in Russia, in post-Soviet states, and globally by the diasporas of post-Soviet states.

-The holiday was promoted by the Soviet Union as a secular holiday that would supplant Christmas, which (along with other religious holidays) had been abolished due to the Communist Party's unofficial policy of state atheism.
-It incorporates traditions derived from Christmas, including gift-giving, decorated trees, and a Santa Claus-like figure—Ded Moroz (Дед Мороз)—who is said to deliver gifts to children on New Year's Eve.

-Novy God's customs have remained a popular observance among Russians and diaspora since the dissolution of the Soviet Union, as well as in former Soviet territories within Central Asia.

-In 2016, Russian American journalist Leon Neyfakh called it "the most important family holiday of the season for Russians all over the world."

 History

 From AD 1492, the new year was originally celebrated on 1 September as per the Byzantine calendar.
 In 1699, Peter the Great issued a proclamation adopting the Christian era beginning in 1700 and also changing the celebration of the new year to 1 January.
 He called for streets to be decorated with the branches of fir, juniper, and pine trees for the holiday.
 The tradition later evolved into the practice of decorated New Year trees, although their use in homes was hindered by the Slavic superstition of fir trees being associated with funeral rites.

 After the October Revolution, Russia adopted the Soviet calendar, which was derived from the Gregorian calendar, in 1918.
 In 1929, the Communist Party of the Soviet Union abolished all religious holidays, including Christmas, as part of a wider campaign against religion.
 Soviet officials argued that Christmas was a pagan ritual of sun worship and that the Christmas tree was a bourgeois symbol originating from Germany — one of Russia's World War I enemies.

 In December 1935, via a letter published by the party's official newspaper Pravda, politician Pavel Postyshev proposed that the New Year be celebrated as a secular holiday benefiting Soviet youth.
-The celebration would adopt Christmas traditions in a secular form, including New Year trees (stated to symbolise happiness and prosperity among youth) replacing Christmas trees, and the figure of Ded Moroz (who was said to deliver gifts).
+The celebration would adopt Christmas traditions in a secular form, including New Year trees (stated to symbolise happiness and prosperity among youth) replacing Christmas trees, and the figure of Ded Moroz (Дед Мороз) serving a similar role to Santa Claus.